What is the 7P Marketing Mix?

-This simple but effective example shows how sometimes, the key thing for guaranteeing a project’s success is the people involved, nothing else.
+This simple but effective example shows how sometimes, the key thing for guaranteeing a project’s success is the people involved.

-- You can also appreciate this fact at Movies or Series, where the success normally relies on one single actor’s interpretation.
+- You can also appreciate this fact at Movies, where the success normally relies on one single actor’s interpretation.

 3.2 Clients' profiles

-Some years ago, I was having a beer at a friend’s house and as we talked about a certain music group, I remembered a nice video I watched on YouTube (a funny stupid video).
+Some years ago, while I was having a beer at a friend’s house and, I remembered an interesting video I had watched on YouTube.

 It was a video that had been suggested to me repeatedly, so I expected to find the same video at the first page of my friend’s computer.

 However, I found completely different suggestions at his main page.